mikejonestechno/bitburner-scripts/docs/03 gameplay.md

 The hostnames are also colored in the bitburner terminal and are rendered green for servers with root access, yellow if the server is open and can be NUKED, orange if one port needs to be opened, or red if more than port needs to be opened.

+The icons and yellow color coding make it easy to spot which servers can be NUKED and the orange color coding show which servers only need one port to be opened.

+`scanAnalyze()` is a great function for a quick analysis or visual summary of the entire network similar to the  terminal `scan-analyze` command.

 The `scanAnalyze()` function can display all levels of the entire server network (I only show depth = 3 above).

-The icons and yellow color coding make it easy to spot which servers can be NUKED at the start of the game and the orange color coding show which servers only need one port to be opened.

-`scanAnalyze()` is a great function for a quick analysis or visual summary of the entire network similar to the  terminal `scan-analyze` command.

 This is sufficient analysis to determine which servers can be NUKED and hacked at the start of the game.